AProgrammablePhoenix/VirtualProcessingUnit/README.md

 simplified Assembly (really simplified) with pre-built procedures for string manipulations.

 Towards V1.8:
-- [x] Add support for 'char' type
+- [ ] Add new instruction: int (interrupts)
-- [x] Add support for 'double' type
+- [ ] Add support for a major part of current instructions to int instruction set.
-- [x] Add those two types to the compiler
-- [x] Add those two types to the instructions set of VAS and VEXE.
+- [ ] Remove instructions that are supported by int action from the base instructions set, to reduce as high as possible the size of base instruction set.